Somali Custodial Corps: History

 In 1884 the British formed an armed constabulary to police the Somaliland coast.
 In 1910 the British created the Somaliland Coastal Police, and in 1912 they established the Somaliland Camel Corps to police the interior.

 In 1926 the colonial authorities formed the Somaliland Police Force.
 Commanded by British officers, the force included Somalis in its lower ranks.
 Armed rural constabulary supported this force by bringing offenders to court, guarding prisoners, patrolling townships, and accompanying nomadic tribesmen over grazing areas.

 In 1960, the British Somaliland Somaliland Scouts joined with the (Police Corps of Somalia) (1910–1960) to form a new Somali Custodial Corps, which consisted of about a few hundred men.
 The authorities also organized approximately 1,000 of the force as the Daraawishta Booliska, a mobile group used to keep peace between warring clans in the interior.

+In 1970, the then military government created the Somali Custodial Corps as a separate entity from the existing police structures.
 As the Police Force acted as a civil police force, the Custodial Corps fulfilled roles that would be more in-line with military police forces.
-The government considered the SCC a part of the armed forces until 1991, after which the Asluubta would be put under the Ministry of Interior instead of the Armed Forces.
+The government considered the Custodial Corps a part of the armed forces until 1991, after which the Asluubta would be put under the Ministry of Justice instead of the Armed Forces.